playcanvas/developer.playcanvas.com/content/en/user-manual/graphics/lighting/lights.md

 ### Punctual

 The punctual light source shape is an infinitesimally small point.
 This is the default light source shape and is a less physically correct, but relatively low cost approximation of a light source.
-The other light source shapes are more costly to render but will give more correct ligthing specular reflections.
+The other light source shapes are more costly to render but will give more correct ligthing and specular reflections.
 Examples given in [table](#use-cases) below.

 ### Rectangle